Tech

 The process to do this will vary according to the email client that you use.
 With Google's Gmail client, you select the individual message, click the disclosure triangle on the top right of the message and select "Show original" from the menu.

-2. Read the headers from bottom to top.
+2. Read the Headers from Bottom to Top

 Headers are added to an email message at the top, so the topmost header lines will be the newest.

-3. Examine the top-most or last stage of the email delivery process.
+3. Examine the Top-most or Last Stage of the Email Delivery Process

-A bounced email, or a failure to deliver notification, will reveal the cause for the bounce in the header.
+A bounced email, or a failure to deliver notification, will uncover the cause for the bounce in the header.
 Look to the top of the headers for the last step that the mail servers attempted before the failure.

 The topmost header will contain a textual response that indicates precisely why the failure occurred, for example if the recipient address is unknown, or it will contain a numeric error code.